hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 ## Connections {#connections}

 The Connections view is where you define a connection set.
-You define a network mode (single,dual,team) along with a list of logical connection interfaces (intf0,intf1,intf2) with each one being bound to a port, defined by bandwidth and port number.
+You define a network mode (single, dual, team) along with a list of logical connection interfaces (intf0, intf1, intf2) with each one being bound to a port, defined by bandwidth and port number.
 The default network settings for the participating hosts/nodes should be

 * eth0 connected to a private network
 * eth1 connected to a public network